-HAZARD WHO MIGHT BE HARMED CONTROL MEASURES DROWNING STAFF & STUDENTS Students and staff must wear lifejackets or buoyancy aids whilst on the pontoon.
-INJURY FROM HOIST STAFF & STUDENTS Training must be received from Hoist Instructors (Clare Chapple or Richard Klein) before being used.
+HAZARD WHO MIGHT BE HARMED CONTROL MEASURES INJURY FROM HOIST STAFF & STUDENTS Training must be received from Hoist Instructors (Clare Chapple or Richard Klein) before being used.
 Hoist operation manual must be read as part of training.
 Always check the hoist is in good condition and functioning properly before use.
 Inform Management staff of any concerns.
 Ensure that the vessel is tied up correctly using springs to position for easy access.
-SLIPS, TRIPS AND FALLS STAFF & STUDENTS During the Briefing, students and carers/helpers must be made aware of any trip hazards